numspot/terraform-provider-numspot/docs/resources/vm.md

 - `root_device_type` (String) The type of root device used by the VM (always `bsu`).
 - `state` (String) The state of the VM (`pending` \| `running` \| `stopping` \| `stopped` \| `shutting-down` \| `terminated` \| `quarantine`).
 - `state_reason` (String) The reason explaining the current state of the VM.
+- `vm_initiated_shutdown_behavior` (String) The VM behavior when you stop it.
+By default or if set to `stop`, the VM stops.
+If set to `restart`, the VM stops then automatically restarts.
+If set to `terminate`, the VM stops and is terminated.
 - `vpc_id` (String) The ID of the Vpc in which the VM is running.

 <a id="nestedatt--placement"></a>